-Preparing a protein powder smoothie can be hit and miss.
+Preparing tasty vegan protein smoothies can be hit and miss.
 Sometimes they’re delicious, creamy, and packed with nutrients.
 But other times they’re lumpy, gritty, and taste downright awful.

 High protein smoothies are popular with fitness fans and followers of plant-based diets.
-They’re an excellent source of nutrients that support exercise recovery as well as everyday nutrient intake.
+They’re an excellent source of nutrients that support post-workout recovery as well as everyday nutrient intake.

-In this article – we share some protein smoothie tips, tricks, and recipes so that you can enjoy tasty, healthy, and nutritious shakes at home.
+In this article – we share our favourite high-protein vegan smoothies, plus tips for preparing healthy, and nutritious workout shakes at home.

 - Choosing the best powder product